 The Law School will offer a 4-year full-time LLB programme, as well as a 5-year double-degree programme which combines law with SMU's existing non-law programmes in Accountancy, Business, Economics, Information Systems and Social Sciences.

-The School of Law has also recently launched a full-time graduate programme called the Juris Doctor (J.D.)
+The School of Law also offer a full-time graduate programme called the Juris Doctor (J.D.)
 Programme.
 It follows the same academic calendar/grading scheme as the LL.B programme and can be completed within 3 years.
-However the programme may be accelerated in some cases for completion within 2 years.

 There is currently a collegial team of faculty with postgraduate degrees from renowned universities worldwide such as Harvard, Yale, Stanford, Oxford, Cambridge, Bristol and London.
 The faculty have amassed an impressive publication record.
 Articles have appeared in top law journals such as Cambridge Law Journal, Modern Law Review, Oxford Journal of Legal Studies and Journal of Contract Law.
 The Law School will continue to recruit talent from all over the world to build a strong team of excellent researchers and teachers.